Home ⋅ Mining & Environment ⋅ What is MDAG? ⋅ Publishing & Downloads ⋅ Case Studies ⋅ Fractal 1/f Slopes ⋅ Library ⋅ Links ⋅ Contact Us ⋅ Search

 5) Minesite Drainage Chemistry: An Introduction; ISBN 978-0-9952149-0-3

-We have also published and co-published 100 informative papers at
+We have also published and co-published more than 100 informative documents at

 conferences and in journals.